trapexit/mergerfs/README.md

 * RPSL: All read and process threads are spread across all logical CPUs.
 * RPSP: All read and process threads are spread across all physical CPUs.
-* R1PPSP: All read threads are pinned to a single physical CPU while process threads are spread across all other phsycial CPUs.
+* R1PPSP: All read threads are pinned to a single physical CPU while process threads are spread across all other physical CPUs.

 ### fuse_msg_size

 FUSE applications communicate with the kernel over a special character
 device: `/dev/fuse`.
-A large portion of the overhead associated with FUSE is the cost of going back and forth from user space and kernel space over that device.
-Generally speaking the fewer trips needed the better the performance will be.
+A large portion of the overhead associated with FUSE is the cost of going back and forth between user space and kernel space over that device.
+Generally speaking, the fewer trips needed the better the performance will be.
 Reducing the number of trips can be done a number of ways.
 Kernel level caching and increasing message sizes being two significant ones.
 When it comes to reads and writes if